 Todgham AE, Hofmann GE.
-(2009) Transcriptomic response of sea urchin larvae Strongylocentrotus purpuratus to CO2-driven seawater acidification. .
+(2009) Transcriptomic response of sea urchin larvae Strongylocentrotus purpuratus to CO2-driven seawater acidification.
+Journal of Experimental Biology.
 212: 2579-2594.

-Tomanek L, Zuzow MJ, .
+Tomanek L, Zuzow MJ, Ivanina AV, Beniash E, Sokolova IM.
 (2011) Proteomic response to elevated PCO2 level in eastern oysters, Crassostrea virginica: evidence for oxidative stress.
-J. 214: 1836-1844.
+Journal of Experimental Biology.
+214: 1836-1844.

+Wang S, Peatman E, Hong L, et al. (2010) Microarray analysis of gene expression in eastern oyster (Crassostrea virginica) reveals a novel combination of antimicrobial and oxidative stress host responses after dermo (Perkinsus marinus) challenge.
+Fish & Shellfish Immunology.
+29: 921-929.

-Yates JR, Ruse CI, .
-(2009) Proteomics by Mass Spectrometry: Approaches, Advances, and Applications. .
+Yates JR, Ruse CI, Nakorchevsky A. (2009) Proteomics by Mass Spectrometry: Approaches, Advances, and Applications.
+Annual Review of Biomedical Engineering.
 11: 49-79.

-Zhang G, Fang X, et al. (2012) The oyster genome reveals stress adaptation and complexity of shell formation.
+Zhang G, Fang X, Guo X, et al. (2012) The oyster genome reveals stress adaptation and complexity of shell formation.
 Nature.
 490: 49-54.

 SUPPLEMENTARY DATA

+Supplementary Data 1: Correlations of log(NSAF) data between all oyster pairs.
+The 1:1 line is plotted in pink on each graph and the R2 value is provided in the upper lefthand corner of the graph.
+Also included is a histogram showing the frequency of proteins for each log(NSAF) value, which follows a normal distribution.

-Supplementary Data : Proteins identified based on tandem mass spectra compared to the Crassostrea gigas proteome.
+Supplementary Data 2: Proteins identified based on tandem mass spectra compared to the Crassostrea gigas proteome.
 The protein accession number is provided for each protein identified (n=2,850).
 When proteins could be annotated, SwissProt Accession Number (SPID), e-value for the BLASTp search, and gene description are provided.
 For all proteins, the total number of tandem mass spectra is provided.

-Supplementary Data : Spectra, peptide, and corresponding protein information for all 12 injections (4 biological samples x 3 technical replicates).
+Supplementary Data 3: Spectra, peptide, and corresponding protein information for all 12 injections (4 biological samples x 3 technical replicates).
 Sheets are labeled as oyster ID and technical replicate (i.e. B_03 is the third technical replicate for oyster B).
 Each protein search result includes an entry number, one or more protein accession numbers, the probability that the protein assignment is correct, the percent coverage of the protein by the sequenced peptides, the number of unique peptides (non-redundant) used to identify the protein, the total number of peptides used to identify the protein, and the peptide sequences.
 Some of the entries have multiple protein accession numbers because numbers correspond to proteins with the same or highly similar sequences.

+Supplementary Data 4: Calculated normalized spectral abundance factors (NSAF) for each oyster.
+NSAF was calculated by dividing spectral counts for each oyster (SpC, summed across three technical replicates) by protein length (SpC/L) and then dividing SpC/L by the sum of all SpC/L for that particular oyster (Florens et al. 2006).
+Proteins included in this file satisfy the thresholds of at least two unique peptide hits in a biological replicate and at least four spectral counts across all biological replicates.

+Supplementary Data 5: List of proteins associated with enriched Gene Ontology terms in the gill tissue compared to the entire oyster proteome.
+Protein accession numbers are associated with UniProt accession numbers as well as the enriched GO term(s).

 FIGURE CAPTIONS

 Figure 1.
-Total independent spectral counts for three technical replicates for oyster “” plotted for each protein (n=1,500).
+Total independent spectral counts for three technical replicates for oyster “A” plotted for each protein (n=1,500).
 Similar patterns were observed for the other three oysters (data not shown).

 Figure 2.
 Venn diagram of proteins identified among biological samples.
 Proteins identified in oyster A are in the blue ellipse, B are in yellow, C are in green, and oyster D proteins are in red.